OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

   -----------------------------------------------------------------------

    Package  contain  two parts: basic loader (named OS2LDR) and zip archive with apps and data (named QSINIT.LDI).
-Duaring init this archive unpacked to  small  virtual disk in memory (for self usage only, this memory will be available  for  OS/2)  and "system" operates with data on it as with normal files.
+During init this archive unpacked to a  small  virtual "system" volume in memory (for self use only, this memory will be released for OS/2).

    Installation mode is determining by OS2BOOT file presence in the root of boot drive (OS/2 is always have it).